Fulfillment house: Types

 There are multiple types of fulfillment houses.
 In the past, a fulfillment center was typically associated with filling larger commercial orders to a retailer or distributor.
 Today, with the growth of ecommerce, there are fulfillment centers that strictly focus on shipping small parcels direct-to-consumers (DTC).
-Additionally, some ecommerce fulfillment centers focus on a niche, such as small or large products, a specific type of product (for example - apparel), or they only with a certain number of stock keeping units (SKUs).
+Additionally, some ecommerce fulfillment centers focus on a niche, such as small or large products, a specific type of product (for example, apparel), or they deal only with a certain number of stock keeping units (SKUs).

 A subset of ecommerce known as drop shipping, a type of product fulfillment that occurs directly from manufacturers to consumers via 3rd party retail websites, utilizes the manufacturer's or a wholesaler's fulfillment centers to deliver goods to the customer.
 In drop shipping, the company that generates the sale never handles the physical product, but it does pass on fulfillment requirements to the fulfillment house so that customer demands like two-day shipping can be met.

-Fulfillment House Due Diligence Scheme
+Fulfillment house due diligence scheme

 The UK government believes that fulfillment houses are in a position to facilitate non-payment of VAT on goods imported into the UK.
 The government argues that this type of abuse is "enabled by misdeclaration and undervaluation of goods imported from outside the EU, and sometimes the abuse of reliefs that are designed to facilitate trade.
 This is followed by the onward sale of the goods to customers in the UK taking place without the correct amounts of UK VAT being paid" and believes that registering fulfillment houses and requiring due diligence and record-keeping is "part of the solution".

-Provision for this "Fulfillment House Due Diligence Scheme" is included in sections 48 to 59 of the Finance Bill 2017, introduced into the UK Parliament in September 2017.
+Provision for this "Fulfillment House Due Diligence Scheme" (FHDDS) was included in sections 48 to 59 of the Finance Bill 2017, introduced into the UK Parliament in September 2017.
+Fulfilment business legislation was adopted within Part 3 of the Finance (No. 2) Act 2017, with secondary legislation, the Fulfilment Businesses Regulations 2018 (SI 326/2018) covering the fulfilment business approval process, obligations of approved businesses, and penalties for non-compliance.
+Approved businesses are listed online by HM Revenue and Customs (HMRC) so that overseas traders can check whether businesses who store their goods for UK distribution have complied with the registration law.